Edit

 How can I configure availability zones after deployment?

-• The firewall is deployed in a VNet.
-It isn't supported with firewalls deployed in a secured virtual hub.
+• The firewall is deployed in a virtual network (not supported in secured virtual hubs).

 $azfw = Get-AzFirewall -Name "FW Name" -ResourceGroupName "RG Name"